yetanothermasterylearning/git/05. Branch concept/readme.md

 - Create a file name user_service.md or UserService.java (any program file)
 - Add some lines of text/code
 - push your branch to remote
-- Merge your feature branch changes to master/developer branch
+- in Local, Merge your feature branch changes to master/developer branch
 - push master/developer branch to remote